gsoft-inc/wl-squide/docs/guides/override-the-host-layout.md

 For most pages, this is the behavior expected by the author.
 However, for pages such as a *login page*, the default `RootLayout` isn't suitable because the page is not bound to a user session (the user is not even authenticated yet).

-To accomodate pages that require a different layout, a mechanism is needed to move their route declaration at the root of the React Router's [router instance](https://reactrouter.com/en/main/routers/create-browser-router), before the `RootLayout` is declared.
+To accomodate pages that require a different layout, a mechanism is needed to move their route declaration at the root of the React Router [router instance](https://reactrouter.com/en/main/routers/create-browser-router), before the `RootLayout` is declared.

 ``` !#2
 root